0x36D76289/ft_transcendence/README.md

   - _description:_ checks if a user is blocked, returns true or false in `detail` when successful
   - _request:_ `Authorization: Token <token>` in header, `username` in body
   - _response:_ `detail` in body

+- `/chat` **DEBUG**
+  - _description:_ go to this endpoint on a web browser, allows to manually create messages and add them in the database